AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachine.md

 * targetCost: The cost at which the model stops training.

 * kernelFunction: The kernel function to be used to train the model.
-Available options are "linear", "polynomial", "radialBasisFunction" and "cosineSimilarity".
+Available options are:

+  *  linear

+  *  polynomial

+  *  radialBasisFunction

+  *  cosineSimilarity

+  *  sigmoid

 * kernelParameters: A table containg the required parameters